akashblackhat/Admain-finder.py/README.md

 # ⚠️ Important Notes:
 # Privacy & Security: In the digital realm, nothing is 100% secure.
 Always be aware of your actions and use tools like this responsibly and legally. 💻⚖️

-# Ethical Hacking: This tool should be used only for educational purposes, authorized security testing, and research.
-Do not use it on any system without proper consent.